 Car Boot Safety Dog Lead

-Are you looking for a safe travelling solution for your dog in the car?
-The Car Boot Lead for dogs is a short double ended adjustable car lead for dogs.
+Are you looking for a travelling solution for your dog in the car?
+The Car Boot Lead for dogs is a short double ended adjustable car lead.
 It prevents your dog from jumping out of your car when a door or the car boot is opened.
 The Car Boot Lead has an adjustable length of 50-75 cms.

 The lead is designed to restrict movement and should be adjusted so that this is achieved.
 Your dog should not be able to jump out of the car.

-The car boot lead can be attached to a collar or harness.
+The car boot lead can be attached to a collar or harness, however, we recommend for ultimate safety to fit to a car harness.
 Please use with care.

 RULE 57 of the Highway Code

 When in a vehicle make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves if you stop quickly.
 A seat belt harness, pet carrier, dog cage or dog guard are ways of restraining animals in cars too.

 Design Protected in the UK.
 No. 5004057.

 The Car Boot Lead – Car Travel with your dog